This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 This large and interactive museum showcases the evolution of Swiss mobility through exhibits on trains, planes, automobiles, and more.
 You can explore locomotives, vintage cars, and even a space station module.

-The Swiss Transport Museum is also about a 30 minute walk from the train station but in the opposite direction of the Richard Wagner Museum.
+The Swiss Transport Museum is about a 30 minute walk from the train station but in the opposite direction of the Richard Wagner Museum.
 It too, is accessible by bus, boat, and even train.

 Experience Lake Lucerne

-You will also want to spend some time at Lake Lucerne.
+With one day in Lucerne, you will also want to spend some time at Lake Lucerne.

 Lake Lucerne, known as Vierwaldstättersee in German, is one of Switzerland’s most beautiful and picturesque lakes.
-It’s about 44 square miles in size and has several arms and inlets, resembling a fjord-like appearance.

 Take a Cruise on Lake Lucerne